Jzukas125/Obsidian-Notes/Personal Notes/How to Impress at a SE internship.md

 	Doing this shows that your are committed and dedicated to your work while also showing that you have extra responsibility and reliability.

 Make sure to revise code
-	This ensures that your work is up to standards
+	This ensures that your work is up to standards and will work properly.
+Always make sure to comment on your code to ensure it is readable and maintainable.
+Always revising code also allows good code study habits to be set up to enable continuous improvement while preventing unstable code from being used.

+I'm sure there are many other things to do to impress future full-time employers but this is what has been told to me by several managers and recruiters.